 To be fair, when I first read that quote, I got a bit uncomfortable too.

 Isn’t that the point though?
-Doesn’t our earthly identity desire increased comfort as a sign of progress.
+Doesn’t our earthly identity desire increased comfort as a sign of progress?
 More money, recognition, in short independence.
 Why would you want to sign up for something that hurts?
 Doesn’t enduring pain imply failure or stalemate at best?

 For me, the key to understanding this quote is to look at it through the lens of personal progress to date.

-When you do things for others that you considered to be too painful in the past, and now pain is just a fact, not a deciding factor: It means that you are growing in love.
+When you do things for others that you considered being too painful in the past, and now the pain is just a fact, not a deciding factor: It means that you are growing in love.
 Your focus is shifting from the inside to the outside.
 From the created to the un-Created.
 You do it because there’s a deeper meaning.
 Something that can’t be quantified, but only unlocked and experienced through sacrifice; Much like resurrection couldn’t have come without crucifixion.

 It’s very tempting to make perfect the enemy of good.
 I myself used to admire people like Mother Teresa and yet dismiss her as an impossible example to follow.